 -

-One thing that you might consider is planting an Elder tree in your yard or garden if you don’t have access to one.
-They’re really very pretty shrubs or trees that attract birds and other wild life.
-And you will have regular access to not only the berries but the elder flowers as well.
+One thing that you might consider is planting an elder tree in your yard or garden if you don’t have access to one.
+They’re really very pretty shrubs or trees that attract birds and other wildlife.
+And you’ll have regular access not only to the berries but to the elder flowers as well.
 The flowers also can be used in many delicious, healthful ways.

 We are making a batch this week!
 We use the dried berries and are once again having a hard time keeping them in stock in our little farm store!